Gobrosch/qmk_firmware/keyboards/splitkb/kyria/keymaps/gobrosch/readme.md

     put backspace on left space
     exchange Z and Y also for Colemak and Dvorak exchange Y and Z for QWERTZ layout

+Further changes logged using git:

+    put Del on NAV + Backspace

 # Kyria's Default Keymap